pocon/Computer-Club/2013/Week-1.md

 ## A bit of history ##

-- The Linux kernel was first written back in the 1990s by a cool kid from Scandinavia
+- The Linux kernel was first written back in the 1990s by a cool kid from Scandinavia (Linus Torvalds)
 - This was combined with the GNU project, which had been going since the 1980s, to make a usable GNU/Linux operating system

 ## How is Linux important today? ##